jo-gay/Mortimer/README.md

 Example: When working from home, I get back and neck pain.
 I have been advised to take a break every hour.
 I would like a timer which notifies me every 60 minutes and can be paused until I start work again.

+---

+This is
+1. A work in progress
+2. My first attempt with kotlin - advice appreciated